zhaohuabing/hugo_blog/content/post/2024-05-17-client-ip-en.md

 ### How to Configure X-Forwarded-For in Envoy

-Here’s how you can configure the X-Forwarded-For header in Envoy to get the client’s real IP address.
+Here’s how you can configure the X-Forwarded-For header in Envoy to get the client’s IP address.

-Envoy offers two ways to extract the client’s real IP address from the X-Forwarded-For header: through the HTTP Connection Manager (HCM) and the IP Detection Extension.
+Envoy offers two ways to extract the client’s IP address from the X-Forwarded-For header: through the HTTP Connection Manager (HCM) and the IP Detection Extension.
 Let’s go over the configuration steps for both methods.

 #### Configuring X-Forwarded-For in HCM